When I woke up last Monday, I felt like a glass of orange juice.

 How concerned do I need to be?

-However, it’s the value of this data that should soften any concerns we have about our phones listening to us.
+It’s the value of this data that should soften any concerns we have about our phones listening to us.
 For the big players, at least, the buck stops with the data collectors.
 After all, Facebook, Google and Apple aren’t going to sell your hard data to third parties when it’s their biggest asset, the lubricant for their unmatchable money-making machines.
 Rather than flogging it off to the highest bidders, corporate tech companies prefer the model of acting as the intermediaries for advertisers that are keen to get in front of a specific audience – and they’re using our data as the leverage.

 But who’s to say that won’t ever change?
 Each month there’s another report of a big fish getting eaten by an even bigger fish, i.e., a smaller tech giant being acquired by a larger tech giant, fueling the fire even more and monopolising the data game even further.